 - gifts (including those given for providing services),

 - prizes, awards and payments for participating in research studies as human subjects received the previous calendar year (Jan.
 1–Dec.
 31).

 Nonresidents, for tax purposes, are taxed only on their U.S. income.
 With a few exceptions, this means that any income received from outside the U.S. is not considered taxable in the U.S.

 Residents, for tax purposes, are taxed by the U.S. on their income from anywhere in the world.
-Please be aware that though you are a nonresident for immigration purposes, you could be a resident for tax purposes.
+Please be aware that though you may be a nonresident for immigration purposes, you could be a resident for tax purposes.

-All individuals in the U.S. who have income must file a U.S. tax return, even if no taxes are withheld from the income because of a tax treaty exemption between the U.S. and the country of tax residence for the international visitor.
+Most individuals in the U.S. who receive income must file a U.S. tax return, even if no taxes are withheld from the income because of a tax treaty exemption between the U.S. and the country of tax residence for the international visitor.
 Nonresidents who are married and both work each must file a U.S. tax return.
-Non-resident aliens are generally not exempt from filing state and city income tax returns.
+Nonresidents are generally not exempt from filing state and city income tax returns.
 The state of Ohio follows the federal government in requiring a return to be filed by all individuals who received income from within the state of Ohio.

 You will need to file the Form 8843, which is an informational statement required by the U.S. government for certain nonresident aliens.

-- J non-students (researchers, scholars, teachers, etc.) generally are considered non-residents during their first two (2) calendar years in the U.S.
+- J-1 non-students (researchers, scholars, teachers, etc.) generally are considered nonresidents during their first two (2) calendar years in the U.S.